raven-rwho/big_data_minds_2024_presentation/slides.md

 - There are analytical request from all parts of the org
 - the data quality is - let's say questionable
-- dwh conssts of 2500 tables, without documentation and inconsistent naming (mapping tables from id_a -> id_b)
+- dwh consists of ~2500 tables, without documentation and inconsistent naming (mapping tables from id_a -> id_b)
 - the developer retention is 6 months
 - he is PO number 15 in 2 years